Emmy van Deurzen: Personal life

 Van Deurzen married Jean Pierre Fabre, a French psychiatrist, in 1972 and they remained together till 1978.
 They had no children.
 Van Deurzen married David Livingstone Smith, now an American philosopher and professor at New England University, in 1980, and they had two children, Benjamin Yuri Smith, in 1981 and Sasha Daniella Smith, in 1985.
 The couple remained together till 1996.
 Van Deurzen married Digby John Howard Tantam, a British professor of psychiatry and psychotherapy, in 1998, after they met through their work with the United Kingdom Council for Psychotherapy.
 Digby has two children by his previous wife, Robert Tantam, born 1978 and Grace Tantam, born in 1980.

 Honours

+She received the American Psychological Association Distinguished Lifetime Achievement Award for contributions to Humanistic Psychology, as part of division 32’s heritage awards at the Washington annual APA congress in August 2026.

-In 2024 van Deurzen was honoured with a life long honorary fellowship by the British Psychological Society for services to psychology and psychotherapy.
+In 2024 van Deurzen was honoured with a lifelong honorary fellowship by the British Psychological Society for services to psychology and psychotherapy.
 Van Deurzen was elected an honorary member of the European Association for Psychotherapy in Vienna for having led the organization in creating the European Certificate for Psychotherapy.
 In 2021 she was made an honorary life member of the Federation for Existential Therapy in Europe.
 Van Deurzen was elected an advisor of the Rocky Mountain Humanistic counselling and Psychological Association in 2019.
 In 2017 she was made an honorary member to the Indian Society for Existential Psychotherapy.